eliasmarcon/Convex_Hull/README.md

     pip install -r requirements.txt
     ```

+3. Or open the Convex_Hull_App.bat file this will automatically install all requirements and open the main.py file

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-* For local usage, run python script or the executable file, BUT first install the requirements!
+* For local usage, run the python script or the executable file.
+If you want to run the python script make sure you have installed the requirements txt as described above!
     ```sh
     python main.py
     ```